Farmers Insurance: Auto, Home, and Renters

 • How high your deductible is set

-Farmers conveniently allows you to file renters claims online or over the phone at (800) 435-7764.
-They group renters claims in the “Home” category.
+File renters claims online or over the phone at (800) 435-7764.
+Renters claims are grouped in the “Home” category.
 After you file a claim, you’re assigned a representative.
 Your rep will assess the damages and gather information about the claim.
 Then, if the claim is accepted, you’ll receive the proper payment.

 Key Takeaway for Renters Insurance